 In 2006, Stewart made a video against domestic violence for Amnesty International.
 He has also established a scholarship at the University of Huddersfield, where he is Chancellor, to fund post-graduate study into domestic violence and has become a patron of Refuge, a UK charity for abused women.

-In recent years, Stewart has starred in the critically-claimed film Green Room and television series Blunt Talk.
+In recent years, Stewart has starred in the critically acclaimed film Green Room and television series Blunt Talk.
 He will reprise his role as Professor Charles Xavier in the untitled Wolverine sequel, set to hit theaters in 2017.

 So happy birthday, sir!
 A cup of earl gray may be the captain’s favorite but perhaps champagne is in order.